 First of all, let me tempt you with the image of the Monterey Chicken Casserole.
 It is one of those comfort foods that just doesn’t photograph well – but oh so delicious!

-I put it in the oven on convection at 5 pm, knowing that we had to leave by 5:35 at the latest.
+I put this in the oven on convection at 5 pm, knowing that we had to leave by 5:35 at the latest.
 Talk about a test!

 While the casserole baked (really just warmed through) I made a salad and had the kids clear and set the table…

 I checked it at 5:25 and it was hot all the way through, the cheese was melted and it smelled amazing.
 But would they like it?

 Monterey Chicken Casserole got six thumbs up.
 All of the kids liked it… a lot.
 Comments like, “Wow Mom, it’s delicious!” permeated the fragrant air of the kitchen.

 Practice your knife skills.
 Remember to keep your knife sharp and change cutting boards and knives between the chicken and the vegetables.
 The more uniform the sizes of the chopped foods the better it will cook.